Creating directory: /home/lab/Desktop/spr/systemPipeR.github.io/content/en/sp/spr/sp_run/data

 input variables of command-line steps.

-file is optional for workflow steps lacking input
+The targets file is optional for workflow steps lacking input files.
+The connection

 files can be found here.